 Free and open to the public.

 8:00 a.m.-3:00 p.m., Alexander Twilight Theatre and Stannard Gym

-The Summit will feature exhibitors from over 50 veteran service organizations and offer a number of breakout sessions ranging from homelessness, employment opportunities and mental health awareness to those designed for women and student veterans.
+The Summit featured exhibitors from over 50 veteran service organizations and offered a number of breakout sessions ranging from homelessness, employment opportunities and mental health awareness to those designed for women and student veterans.

 4th Annual Ian Muller Rail Jam